LapisBlue/Docs/docs/commons/command/index.md

 ---
-title: Commands
+title: 'Command'
 ---

-Here's what we would like commands to be:
+Here's what we would like commands to look like:
 ```java
 //No annotation needed on the main class
 public class SomeCommands {